 We are pleased to be appointed as your external auditors for 2012/13.
-This document supplements our Audit Fee Letter 2012/13 presented to you in August 2012.
-It describes how we will deliver our financial statements audit work for Nottingham City Council ('the Authority').
-It and sets out our approach to value for money (VFM) work for 2012/13.
+This document supplements our Audit Fee Letter 2012/13 issued to you in August 2012.
+It describes how we will deliver our financial statements audit work for Nottinghamshire and City of Nottingham Fire Authority ('the Authority').
+It also sets out our approach to value for money (VFM) work for 2012/13.